vempatisaivishal/leetcode_upsolving/README.md

 ## Acknowledgments

-Special thanks to Vempati Sai Vishal and Chittimella Praneeth for creating and maintaining this repository.
+Special thanks to Vempati Sai Vishal, Chitimella Praneeth and Pulijala Sai Rahul for creating and maintaining this repository.

 ## Contact

 For further details or inquiries, please contact the repository owner at vempatisaivishal@gmail.com.

+##Note
+Currently we are providing codes for Codechef and Leetcode contest only.
+We plan to include Codeforces from Jan 1st 2024.
+Stay tuned for Open source ideas

-Happy coding!
+Happy Coding!